Equinor: Corrib gas project

 Equinor was a partner of Royal Dutch Shell in the Corrib gas project, which had been developing a natural gas field off the northwest coast of County Mayo, Ireland.
 Citizens protested the project on the grounds that they had been insufficiently consulted and that the pipeline posed a danger.
-In the summer of 2005, five men from Rossport were jailed for contempt of court after refusing to obey a temporary court injunction, which forbade interfering with the project.
+In the summer of 2005, five men from Rossport were jailed for contempt of court after refusing to obey a temporary court injunction which forbade interfering with the project.
 The ensuing protests led to the Shell to Sea campaign which opposed the project.
 In November 2021, Equinor exited the project after selling its 36.5% stake to Vermilion Energy for $434 million (€382 million).

-Corruption lawsuit: Iran
+Iran corruption lawsuit

-The Statoil corruption case, also known as the Statoil-Horton case (Norwegian: Statoils Horton-sak) refers to Norwegian oil company Statoil’s misconduct and extensive use of bribery in Iran between 2002 and 2003, in an attempt to secure lucrative oil contracts for the company in that country.
+The Statoil corruption case, also known as the Statoil-Horton case (Norwegian: Statoils Horton-sak), refers to Norwegian oil company Statoil's misconduct and extensive use of bribery in Iran between 2002 and 2003 in an attempt to secure lucrative oil contracts for the company in that country.
 On June 29, 2004, Statoil was found guilty of corruption by the Norwegian courts and was ordered to pay NOK 20 million in fines.
 On October 13, 2006, Statoil reached a settlement with US authorities for its involvement in the case and was ordered by a US court to pay US$21 million in fines.